guettli/open-source-paas/README.md

 I know the basics of Kubernetes.
 But Kubernetes has too many options.
 That's ok for me, but I am looking for solution which is simpler for the end user.

-Since Kubernetes has won the container-orchestration race, I am looking for a solution based on Kubernets.
+Since Kubernetes has won the container-orchestration race, I am looking for a solution based on Kubernetes.

 For completness some non-Kubernetes solutions are listed, too.